Sarah Griffith: Chicago Stars

-Newcastle Jets (loan)

 On November 1, 2022, it was announced that Griffith was signed on-loan by Newcastle Jets for the 2022–23 A-League Women season.
 On November 26, 2022, Griffith scored a hat-trick in a match against Western Sydney Wanderers leading the team to a 4–2 victory.
 In mid-February 2023, Griffith returned from her loan early to prepare for the 2023 NWSL season.

-Calgary Wild (loan)

 On March 27, 2025, it was announced that Griffith was being loaned to Calgary Wild FC through the remainder of her contract with Chicago.
-On April 16, 2025, she started in the league's inaugural game, a 1-0 loss to Vancouver Rise FC.
+On April 16, 2025, she started in the league's inaugural game, a 1–0 loss to Vancouver Rise FC.

 Lexington SC

-Ahead of its second season of play, USL Super League team Lexington SC signed Griffith as a free agent.
-Griffith debuted for the club on August 23, starting and playing 63 minutes of Lexington's season-opening draw with Fort Lauderdale United FC.
+In August 2025, Griffith signed with USL Super League club Lexington SC before the league's second season.
+She made her club debut that month, starting in their season-opening 3–3 draw with Fort Lauderdale United.
+On October 16, she scored her first goals for the club, netting twice in a 5–1 win over the same opponents.
+In February 2026, she re-signed with Lexington until the summer of 2027.
+She finished her first season with 5 goals in 27 games as Lexington, who were bottom of the table the previous season, won the Players' Shield with the best record in the league.
+In the playoff semifinals, she scored the opening goal in a 2–0 win over the Dallas Trinity.
+Lexington won 3–1 over the Carolina Ascent in the final, becoming the first team to complete the league double.
+At the end of the season, Lexington re-signed Griffith to a new one-year contract, keeping her around for another season.